maiziezhoulab/FocalSV/README.md

 The target BED file for HCC1395 is provided in the zenode repo.

-For target mode, you need to first perform FocalSV-target large indel call in the target regions of duplications, as we have a module of duplication recovery from insertions.
+**For target mode, you need to first perform FocalSV-target large indel call in the target regions of duplications, as we have a module of duplication recovery from insertions**.
 You need to follow the step1 FocalSV-target mode to generate the large indel call result.

 Here is an example of running the large indel call on HCC1395 chr21.
 ```